Planning a trip to Matka Canyon? But unsure how to get there, when to go, and what to do once you arrive?

 That’s enough reason to visit.
 But wait!
 There’s more.
 Matak Canyon’s perfect for outdoor adventures.
 Spread across the Canyon are dozens of caves and two sheer chasms.
 Adventurers spend their time on boat cruises, kayaking, and hikes.

 It is one of the best day trips in the country.
 And a perfect stop for whether you are traveling solo or with a family.
+So let’s explore all the things there are to see and do when traveling to Matak Canyon.

 Northern Macedonia doesn’t have a great tourism infrastructure.
 But because Matka Canyon‘s a popular site, you won’t have a problem.